samshaiza/data-structures-algorithms/Algorithms/Search/Binary Search.md

 ## Can we get a faster search?

 Are we searching in a data set that's ordered?
-If our data set is ordered we can have new advantages.
+If our data set is ordered we can search faster then in an unordered set.

-If we have an ordered data set, we don't have to go element by element to find our desired target.
+That's because we can potentially eliminate the need to go element by element.

-Because our data set is ordered, we have some hints as to where out target value is at.

 # Binary Search

-Choose the value in the middle of the data set.
-If that value equals our target value we win.
-Yay!
-Otherwise, If our target value is more then the middle value then we know that the first half of the data set has no relevence for our search and we will ignore it.
-If it's less then the middle value.
-The same goes, the right half of the data set will be ignored.

-With our halved data set we'll do the same thing.
-Get the middle value.
-Compare it with our target value.
-Target value is more then the middle value?
-Move to the right side of the set.
-Less then?
-Left side.
+## Process

+- Choose the middle value of the data set.

+- If it equals the target value, the search is successful.

+- If the target value is greater, ignore the left half; if less, ignore the right half.

+- Repeat the process with the halved data set until the target is found or no more entries to halve.

 ## Pseudocode
 ```typescript